umap-project/umap/docs/settings.md

 #### UMAP_READONLY

-Is your instance readonly ?
+Is your instance readonly?
 Useful for server maintenance.

 #### UMAP_GZIP